 We present Adjusted EBITDA, a non-GAAP performance measure, to supplement our results of operations presented in accordance with GAAP.
-We believe Adjusted EBITDA is useful in evaluating our operating performance and helpful to securities analysts, institutional investors and other interested parties in understanding our operating performance and prospects.
+We believe Adjusted EBITDA is useful in evaluating our operating performance and helpful to security analysts, institutional investors and other interested parties in understanding our operating performance and prospects.
 Adjusted EBITDA is not intended to be a substitute for any GAAP financial measure and, as calculated, may not be comparable to companies in other industries or within the same industry with similarly titled measures of performance.
 Therefore, our Adjusted EBITDA should be considered in addition to, not as a substitute for, or in isolation from, measures prepared in accordance with GAAP, such as net income (loss).
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Metrics and Non-GAAP Financial Measures" for a description of Adjusted EBITDA, how we calculate this measure, more information on our use and the limitations of Adjusted EBITDA as a measure of our financial performance and a reconciliation of Adjusted EBITDA to net income (loss) for the year ended December 31, 2018.
-See "Unaudited Pro Forma Financial Information" for additional information regarding the presentation of our 2020 pro forma financial information.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Metrics and Non-GAAP Financial Measures" for a description of Adjusted EBITDA, how we calculate this measure, and more information on our use and the limitations of Adjusted EBITDA as a measure of our financial performance.